argennof/Prisma-project/README.md

   ```
       $ source env/bin/activate
   ```
   3. Install the requirements in the Virtual Environment, you can easily just pip install the libraries.
-Example:
+For example:
   ```
       $ pip install pyvsnr
   ```